Docker-Daze/itu-minitwit/report/report.md

    The code is first analyzed for adherence to linting and formatting standards.
 This ensures that the codebase remains clean and maintainable.

 3. **Deployment with Rolling Updates**
-   If the commit successfully passes all previous stages, the deployment process begins.
+   If the commit successfully the build and test stage, the deployment process begins.
 Rolling updates are utilized to ensure a seamless transition.
 This approach guarantees that if the deployment encounters any issues, an unaffected backup server remains operational to handle the workload while the problem is resolved.

 ![CICD](./images/CICDChain.png)